6 Best Video Special Effects To Elevate Your Visual Content

 6) Augmented Reality Effects

-DISCOVER: Learn More About Snapchat Filters in our Ultimate Guide to Snapchat Marketing.
+Learn more about Snapchat Filters in our Ultimate Guide to Snapchat Marketing.

 Augmented reality filters can be applied to both a user’s face and the world around them.
 Face filters recognize a user’s eyes, mouth, and head, transforming them into creative characters like puppies or aliens.
 It’s an interactive way for your target audience to test out products virtually, like trying on new jewelry from a fashion line or a pair of glasses from an eyewear eComm store.